bukowski12/roundcube-application_passwords/README.md

 password_query = SELECT username, NULL AS password, 'Y' as nopassword FROM app_password WHERE username = '%n' AND password = SHA2(salt+'%w',"512")
 ```

-See http://wiki.dovecot.org/AuthDatabase/SQL for more information on Dovecot Auth Databases.
+See http://wiki.dovecot.org/AuthDatabase/SQL for more information on Dovecot Authentication Databases.

 Notes
 -----